IAG Awards

 The Indiana Association for the Gifted annually presents a Leadership Award to an individual(s) (parent, teacher, coordinator, administrator, legislator, other) whose exemplary leadership and outstanding contribution to gifted education has positively influenced Indiana’s children, teachers, schools, programs, and/or policies.

-Pictured Above: 2023 Leadership Award Winner, Ruth Moll
+Pictured Above: 2024 Leadership Award Winner, Dr. Patrick Jones

 IAG Friend of the Gifted Award